 They arrive in London and aforementioned London song happens since Pocahontas is so fascinated by how different London is to her home.
 I’m surprised she isn’t flabbergasted at the complete lack of any nature there.

 They arrive at John Rolfe’s home where we’re introduced to another funny character, Mrs. Jenkins.
-Who is very nice, nearly to a fault, and is blind as a bat without her glasses.
+She is very nice, nearly to a fault, and is blind as a bat without her glasses.
 She also constantly makes tea.
 Despite her lame blindness gags, she’s a very likable grandmother-like character.
 She’s voiced by Jean Stapleton, whom you may remember as Edith from All in the Family.

 John Rolfe goes off to meet with the king, and King James tells him that unless he’s impressed by Pocahontas as a civilized princess, he will let the armada sail and war will erupt.
 Ratcliffe suggests that he invite her to an upcoming ball to get a good understanding of her.
 The king agrees and sends Rolfe off.